pyladies/pyladies/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/5b4a3b67-b753-45c2-aa90-2db0c38e8de4/deploy-status)](https://app.netlify.com/sites/pyladies/deploys)

 This is the source code for the http://pyladies.com/ website.
-It uses `mynt`, a static site generaton, and is powered by 🐍 Python 3.10 🐍!
+It uses `mynt`, a static site generator, and is powered by 🐍 Python 3.10 🐍!

 **Contents**
 - [Understanding the repo's directory layout](#understanding-the-repos-directory-layout)